A Classification of Genus 0 Modular Curves with Rational Points: Introduction

 \subsection{Acknowledgements}

 I would like to render my warmest thanks to my advisor David Zywina for suggesting this problem and providing with his valuable comments and guidance throughout my research.
 All the computations were performed with \texttt{Magma} \cite{MR1484478}.
+I would also like to thank the anonymous referee for their valuable suggestions.